-- The S&P 500 Index is going into the week of April 6 down 27% from the high and up 14% from the low set on March 23.
+- The S&P 500 Index entered the week of April 6 down 27% from the high and up 14% from the low set on March 23.

 - At this point it is anyone's guess whether significant new price lows are in store for us in the coming months.
 There may be more bad news in terms of health outcomes, job losses, and earnings.